AliAkdurak/Fibonacci.Server/Readme.md

     - Get the cache system injected so that we can use different ones?
 Could it be seperated?
   - Monitoring performance
     - Should have performance metrics counted.
 I don't know a C++ library for that.
 Will start with simple stopwatch.
 Checkout libraries if time permits.
     - Logging visibility ?
+Logging library ??
   - Fantasies
     - Make it microservice!
     -
 ## Stretch Goals
 - Use as many of the libraries you can from the interview
   - [x] boost::asio
   - [ ] Folley
+  - [ ] Doxygen and UML

 ## Rationale for some library choices: